Leifhaa/PGR301-2020-konte-oppgave2/README.md

 - Repository 1/2 can be found [here](https://github.com/Leifhaa/konte)
 - The exam text can be found [here](https://github.com/Leifhaa/PGR301-2020-konte-oppgave2/tree/master/docs)

+## Intro
-The repository contains 3 independent guides.
+This repository contains 3 independent guides.
 Guide 1 is necessary to complete before doing guide 2 and so on.
 * Guide 2 answers task 2 of the exam.
 * Guide 3 answers task 3 of the exam.